-- Davis St. at Hermann Park – Across Almeda Road from Hermann Park Gold Course, this upscale eatery elevates Southern cooking to a world-class dining room.
+- Davis St. at Hermann Park – Across Almeda Road from Hermann Park Golf Course, this upscale eatery elevates Southern cooking to a world-class dining room.
 Click here for more information.

 - Houston Sauce Pit in Historical Third Ward – Roll up to this trailer on Almeda for sauced up sandwiches and entrees with special offerings like elote, burritos, and more.
 Click here for more information.

-- Houston This Is It Soul Food in Third Ward – Originating from Freedmen’s Town in Fourth Ward, This Is It has sixty years of delighting diners with traditional slave and Southern cuisine including chitterlings, black-eyed peas, oxtails and more.
+- Houston This Is It Soul Food in Third Ward – Originating from Freedmen’s Town in Fourth Ward, This Is It has sixty years of providing diners with traditional slave and Southern cuisine, including chitterlings, black-eyed peas, oxtails and more.
 Click here for more information.

-- Lindiana’s Southern Vegan Kitchen in Third Ward – Mac and cheese, chicken sandwiches (made from jackfruit), and boudin balls highlight the menus at the all-vegan Lindiana’s food truck which can pop up around the Third Ward area.
+- Lindiana’s Southern Vegan Kitchen in Third Ward – Mac and cheese, chicken sandwiches (made from jackfruit), and boudin balls highlight the menu at the all-vegan Lindiana’s food truck, which can pop up around the Third Ward area.
 Click here for more information.